red5pro/streaming-ios/R5ProTestbed/Tests/PublishEncrypted/README.md

 #Adding security to Red5 Pro streams
 While a lot of streaming applications are intended to be as public as possible, many are intended for more descrete audiences - or decidedly confidential.
 For those situations, SRTP can give a piece of mind that traffic can't be spyed on uninvited.

+**NOTE:** SRTP Support requires Red5 Pro Server version 5.5.0 or higher

 ###Example Code
 - ***[BaseTest.swift](../BaseTest.swift)***